-I’m an environmental economist that enjoys studying economics, physics, ecology, mathematics, and many other things.
-In my research, I try to use ideas from all sorts of fields.
+I’m an environmental economist that enjoys applying ideas from ecology, mathematics, and physics in my research.
 Most of my work focuses on the structural modeling of bioeconomic systems.

 Ph.D.
 Agricultural and Resource Economics, 2020